-- 'Applicable Services' means Services that are designated in an Institute Professional Standard or Practice Guideline as being Applicable Services. - 'Benefit Certificate' has the same meaning as set out in section 10 of the SG Act. - 'Choice' means an election made, or right exercised, under the Choice of Fund Legislation. - 'Choice of Fund Legislation' means the choice of fund provisions set out in Part 3A of the SG Act and any related provisions. - 'Code' means the Code of Conduct of the Institute. - 'Commissioner' means the Commissioner of Taxation. - 'DB Member Contributions' means any Member Contributions which are utilised in the funding of a Fund Member's defined benefit interest. - 'Deemed Defined Benefit Fund' means a superannuation fund for which a conversion notice given to the Commissioner by the trustee under section 6B of the SG Act is in effect. - 'Disciplinary Scheme' means the document of that name prepared by the Institute setting out the rules and procedures governing professional discipline of a Member, as amended by Council from time to time.
+'Applicable Services' means Services that are designated in an Institute Professional Standard or Practice Guideline as being Applicable Services.

+'Benefit Certificate' has the same meaning as set out in section 10 of the SG Act.

+'Choice' means an election made, or right exercised, under the Choice of Fund Legislation.

+'Choice of Fund Legislation' means the choice of fund provisions set out in Part 3A of the SG Act and any related provisions.

+'Code' means the Code of Conduct of the Institute.

+'Commissioner' means the Commissioner of Taxation.

+'DB Member Contributions' means any Member Contributions which are utilised in the funding of a Fund Member's defined benefit interest (including, where the Preferred Approach is used, any relevant Sacrificed Contributions in respect of the period from the Preferred Approach Start Date).

+'Deemed Defined Benefit Fund' means a superannuation fund for which a conversion notice given to the Commissioner by the Trustee under section 6B of the SG Act is in effect.

+'Disciplinary Scheme' means the document of that name prepared by the Institute setting out the rules and procedures governing professional discipline of a Member, as amended by Council from time to time.